radhika2722/HowdyHack2020/README.md

 ## About the Project

-Approximately 1 in 5 women and 1 in 71 men have experienced either rape or sexual assault in their lifetime according to a 2010 study conducted by the Centers for Disease Control.
+Approximately 1 in 5 women and 1 in 71 men will be raped in their lifetime according to a 2010 study conducted by the Centers for Disease Control.